ngrabbs/homebrew_rocket_parts/README.md

 The goal of this project is learn about rocketry, have some fun with my kids and give me another avenue to work on hardware specific software.

 ## homebrew BE1 v0.1 v0.2 fully printed
 This series covers the first of our full printed body tubes.

-The first print of this rocket was launched on a F motor and we lost the airframe in some woods.
-I dont have any pictures of that frame but we have v0.2 and expect to fly it by the end of the summer.
+The first print of this rocket was launched on a F motor and we lost the airframe in some woods, I dont have any pictures of it.

+v0.2 expected to fly it by the end of the summer.
 ![](img/homebrew_be_v0.1.jpg)

 This is designed where you can make it as large as you want.
 You can put two of the body tubes together or just run it with one tube.